 - Ledward crumples backwards like a drunk puppet with its strings cut off as the star of tonight's show, the Baby Neomorph, jumps from the obviously CGI hole in his spine like a strawberry-jam covered pop-tart out of a bony toaster, and leaps for the understandably upset and scalpel-waving Karine.
 She punts the little fella away like a Satanic chihuahua, but unfortunately he still wants to play and runs in for a second round...

 - As the newborn and still-hungry Neomorph lunges for her thigh, Faris scrambles out the door and hits the emergency shutting brakes before she got her left foot out of the infirmary, thereby crushing her ankle in the process.
-Then she hops downstairs like a lawn-ornament-flamingo and grabs a shotgun to greet her pale newborn stalker which would be a good idea if only (1) she could hit the broad side of a barn (2) the airlock wasn't filled with OPEN shelves full of CLEARLY LABELLED "Danger: Explosives".
+Then she hops downstairs like a lawn-ornament-flamingo and grabs another shotgun to greet her pale newborn stalker which would be a good idea if only (1) she could hit the broad side of a barn (2) the airlock wasn't filled with OPEN shelves full of CLEARLY LABELLED "Danger: Explosives".

 - Unfortunately, Faris shoots so badly that Stormtroopers would laugh her out of town, missing each and every shot that our little pale Alien rascal deftly dodges, inevitably resulting in one of the shots hitting the aforementioned explosive lockers.
 The boarding party in the distance (and we, the audience) watches incredulously as the Covenant's boarding shuttle blossoms into a loud orange fireball, with the amateur markswoman stumbling out of the wreck she made as a walking bonfire before collapsing.